iamanigeeit/DDW2023/docs/04-oop/oop.md

         self._pos = update[direction]
 ```

-You can actually still access the attributes since Python does not have a concept of private attribute.
+You can actually still access the attributes since Python does not have private attributes.
 This is how you access the attributes with a leading underscore in its name.

 ```python live_py
 my_robot._pos
 ```

 But it is a convention in Python that when you use a single leading underscore, people should not touch it directly.
 On the other hand, one can also use **double leading underscores**.
-This allows [Name Mangling](https://stackoverflow.com/questions/7456807/python-name-mangling) that prevents accidental overloading of methods and name conflicts when you extend a class.
+This allows [Name Mangling](https://stackoverflow.com/questions/7456807/python-name-mangling) that prevents accidental overloading of methods and name conflicts when you inherit a class.

 In summary on the use of leading underscore for attribute's name:

 - When in doubt, leave it "public".
-This means that we should not add anything to obscure the name of your class' attribute.
+This means that we should not add anything to obscure the name of your class attribute.
 - If you really want to send the message "Can't touch this!" to your users, the usual way is to precede the variable with one underscore.
 This is just a convention, but people understand it and take double care when dealing with such stuff.
 - The double underscore magic is used mainly to avoid accidental overloading of methods and name conflicts with superclasses' attributes.
 It can be quite useful if you write a class that is expected to be extended many times.
 We will talk about inheritance to extend a class in the subsequent lessons.